andrewtdiz/opentui/packages/core/docs/getting-started.md

 ### Constructs (Components)

-Constructs look just like React or Solid components, but are not render functions.
+Constructs look just like Solid components, but are not render functions.
 You can think of them as constructors, a way to create new renderables by composing existing ones.
 They provide a more declarative way to build your UI.
 See a comparison on [this page](./renderables-vs-constructs.md).

 ### Console